 We also attempt to ensure procurement when disasters occur through the extensive diversification of procurement resources.

 Selection of Suppliers Based on Fair and Honest Evaluations

 NGK opens its doors to a wide range of procurement sources, including companies with which it has had no previous transactions.

-In terms of selecting new suppliers, we choose from multiple companies through fair and honest evaluation of their CSR initiatives, environmental conservation efforts, and financial condition as well as quality, cost, and delivery (QCD).
+In terms of selecting new suppliers, we choose from multiple companies through fair and honest evaluation of their CSR initiatives, environmental conservation efforts, and financial condition as well as QCD (quality, cost, and delivery).
 In addition to the procurement department being involved in the selection of suppliers, multiple departments are also involved in this process, which requires multi-stage approval before selection occurs in an effort to ensure fair and honest evaluation and decision-making.

-Promoting Business Continuity Planning (BCP) through the Diversification of Procurement Resources
+Promoting Business Continuity Plan (BCP) through the Diversification of Procurement Resources

 In the event of unforeseen circumstances such as a major natural disaster, NGK promotes the sourcing of raw materials, equipment, secondary materials, and other critical purchased parts from multiple suppliers as part of its BCP efforts to ensure procurement is uninterrupted.
-For items which are available from only one supplier, we are in the process of ensuring sufficient inventory and that the storage facilities for these items are located in a safe place that cannot be damaged by tsunami.
+For items which are available from only one supplier, we ensure that we have sufficient inventory and that their storage facilities are located in a safe place that cannot be damaged by disasters like a tsunami.
 In addition, when selecting a new procurement partner, we take into consideration the existence or absence of multiple locations and efforts to ensure inventory.